Kōshirō Ishida: New Komei Party

 On 5 December 1994, Komeito split into the New Komei Party (composed primarily of House of Representatives members) and Komei (composed primarily of House of Councillors and local assembly members).
 Ishida led the New Komei faction throughout its brief history.
 Less than a month later on the 24th, New Komei merged with the New Frontier Party, for which Ishida was the deputy chief.

 In preparation for the 1996 general election on the 20 October 1996, Ishida handed over his electoral power base to Jun Misawa, a former Chunichi Dragons pitcher and baseball commentator, and as a result, Misawa won Aichi's 4th district.
-From here on out, Ishida opted to run from the Tōkai proportional representation block, and was successfully reelected (this was done because the NFP, in principle, frowned upon running simultaneously for both a single-member district and a proportional representation seat at the same time).
+From here on out, Ishida opted to run for the Tōkai proportional representation block, and was successfully reelected (this was done because the NFP, in principle, frowned upon running simultaneously for both a single-member district and a proportional representation seat at the same time).

 In December 1997, Ishida joined the NFP faction known as the Kōyukai, but this intraparty forming of factions eventually lead to the NFP being dissolved.
 In February 1998, the "New Peace" party was formed, and Ishida became the standing advisor for this group.
 Later in November, Komeito finally reunited, and Ishida assumed office as the highest advisor for the party.